-In the 2017 NRMP match, the program will offer ten positions for neurology residents, including seven combined 4-year Neurology-Medicine positions at Columbia University Medical Center.
+In the 2019 NRMP match, the program will offer ten categorical positions for neurology residents.

 |Categorical Internal Medicine/Neurology||NRMP: 1495180C0||[4-year program]||10 positions|

 Requirements and Eligibility

 Residents entering the Medicine Preliminary-Neurology program must meet the criteria listed below.

 - Successful completion of at least four credit years and graduation from a medical school listed in the International Medical Education Directory (IMED)

 - Successful completion of USMLE Parts I, II is required at time of application.
 We also recommend that Step II be completed at the time of application but understand that this might not be possible due to COVID-19 related limitations on testing availability.
-Step III is required during intern year. (in recent years, applicants have generally scored above 95% on USMLE Part II)
+Step III is required during intern year. (in recent years, applicants have generally scored above 95% on USMLE Part I and II)

 - ECFMG certification is required for foreign medical graduates (for information, visit www.ECFMG.org)